Çiğ köfte

-Çiğ köfte ([tʃiː cœfte]) or chee kofta is a kofta dish that is a regional specialty of southeastern Anatolia in Edessa (modern-day Urfa).
-The dish is served as an appetizer or meze, and it is closely related with kibbeh nayyeh from Lebanese cuisine.
+Çiğ köfte ([tʃiː cœfte]) or chee kofta is a kofta dish that is a regional specialty of southeastern Anatolia in Urfa.
+The dish is served as an appetizer or meze, and it is closely related to kibbeh nayyeh from Levantine cuisine.

-Çiğ köfte is common to Armenian and Turkish cuisines.
+Çiğ köfte is common to both Turkish and Armenian cuisine.

-Traditionally made with raw meat, there are vegetarian variations made with bulgur and in Urfa, a local meatless version is made with scrambled eggs.
-In Diyarbakır province locally prepared batches are sold by street vendors.
+Traditionally made with raw meat, there are vegetarian variations made with bulgur, and in Urfa, a local meatless version is made with scrambled eggs.
+In Şanlıurfa province, locally prepared batches are sold by street vendors.

+In 2008, public sales of çiğ köfte with raw meat were banned by the Health Ministry of Turkey due to health hazards, especially taeniasis, thus leaving only plant-based versions in shops and restaurants.

 Etymology

 In Turkish, çiğ means "raw" and köfte means meatball.
 The word köfte derives from Persian, ultimately from the Proto-Indo-European root "*(s)kop–" (grind, pound, beaten).

 In Aramaic, the indigenous language of Edessa, it is called ܐܰܟܺܝܢ (Acin).

 Preparation

 Bulgur is kneaded with chopped onions and water until it gets soft.
 Then tomato and pepper paste, spices and very fine ground beef or lamb are added.
-This absolutely fatless raw mincemeat is treated with spices while kneading the mixture, which is to cook the meat.
+This absolutely fatless raw mincemeat is treated with spices while kneading the mixture, which is in lieu of cooking the meat.
 Lastly, green onions, fresh mint and parsley are mixed in.
-Some çiğ köfte makers, particularly in Adıyaman, do not use water in their recipes.
-Instead of water, they use ice cubes and lemons.
+Some çiğ köfte makers, particularly in Sanliurfa, do not use water in their recipes.
+Instead of water, they use ice cubes.